alvisxp/AWS-MLS/Modeling.md

 		- more it's bent toward the upper-left the better
 	- AUC
 		- area under the ROC curve is AUC ( area under the curve)
-		- equal to probability that a classifier will rank a randomly chosen postive instance higher than a randomly chosen negative one
+		- equal to probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one
 		- ROC AUC of 0.5 is a useless classifier, 1.0 is perfect
 		- common metric for comparing classifiers
 	- P-R Curve